Skip to main content

-Ordering coffee in Italy sounds the most natural thing to do in this country, and it actually is, but it might not be as easy at first, and I realized that running my boutique hotel in Levanto.
+Ordering Italian coffee in Italy sounds like the most natural thing to do in this country, and it actually is.
+Still, it might not be as easy initially, and I realized that running my boutique hotel in Levanto.

-We almost all drink coffee around here, from teens on, but each one has its favorite version, and according to the region, there might be really a lot of options.
+We almost all drink coffee around here, from teens on, but each one has its favourite version, and depending on the region, there might be many options.

-Also, if your idea of getting an Italian coffee is queueing up at Starbucks ordering some flavored coffee in a specific size, you might be really disappointed, although we now have Starbucks downtown in Milan (visit it!!!).
+Also, suppose your idea of getting an Italian coffee is queuing up at Starbucks and ordering some flavoured coffee in a specific size.
+In that case, you might be really disappointed, although we now have the best one ever, the Starbucks downtown in Milan (visit it!!!).

 Italians aren’t that good at queuing (!) and certainly not to order a coffee, plus we usually order it at the bar and drink it right away, standing.
 Having more time or a friend to chat with, we sit at the table, wait for the waiter and use the coffee as an excellent excuse for a break.
-What we never do is ordering a coffee to go.
-I actually do that all the time when traveling, but in Italy, it’s simply not something you do, and it’s actually almost impossible to find a bar where this is an option…
+What we never do is order a coffee to go.
+I always do that when travelling, but in Italy, it’s not something you do, and it’s almost impossible to find a bar where this is an option…

-We mainly drink some coffees in the morning while others perfect for an afternoon break or for after dinner.
-Still, I never really bothered following this kind of non-written rules, and you definitely shouldn’t, but just so you know how it’s supposed to work, I’ll share Italian typical coffees in three blocks.
+We mainly drink coffee in the morning, while others are perfect for an afternoon break or after dinner.
+Still, I never really bothered following these non-written rules, and you definitely shouldn’t, but just so you know how it’s supposed to work, I’ll share typical Italian coffees in three blocks.

 Espresso

-It can be lungo (larger, so weaker flavor, but more caffeine), corto or ristretto (just a few creamy drops), doppio (double shot), con panna (with whipped cream on top), or even decaffeinato (decaffeinated).
+It can be lungo (larger, so weaker flavour, but more caffeine), corto or ristretto (just a few creamy drops), doppio (double shot), con panna (with whipped cream on top), or even decaffeinated (decaffeinated).

 Macchiato

-Macchiato is a white coffee coming in a tiny size or making it easier, a shot of espresso with a bit of milk.
+Macchiato is white coffee served in a tiny size or, to make it easier, a shot of Espresso with a bit of milk.
 You can order the milk as you prefer: cold, hot, with or without foam.
 If you don’t make a clear choice, you’ll get it hot.

 You might also listen to somebody asking for a macchiatone.
-Just the same thing, but served in a bigger cup.
+It’s just the same thing but served in a bigger cup.

 Ginseng

 My favorite!
-It’s the new entry to Italian coffees, and I drink it every day several times per day.
-You can order it in a small or a big cup (in tazza piccola or tazza grande).
+It’s the new entry to Italian coffee, and I drink it several times daily.
+You can order it in a small or big cup (in Tazza Piccola or Tazza Grande).
 It’s an espresso with ginseng extract, and it’s very sweet.

 Orzo